adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 Furthermore, it is interesting to note that sites such as Twitter [[5](#ref5)] and Lifehacker [[6](#ref6)] realised the SPA architecture was a mistake and have since reverted their architectures.
 The issues described in this article are self-induced.
 Remember, **avoiding the SPA architecture avoids the issues**.

-<p class="callout">For the fun, sarcastic and non-technical version of this article please read <a href="https://tommorris.org/posts/2547">Introducing awfulness.js by Tom Morris</a></p>

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>